JREricson/photoAppV1/README.md

 ## Code
 - This was a learning project.
 The majority of what was written was learned while making the site.
 Note that while asking why I might have made the choices I made
-- I put effort into trying to make the code clean, organized, and readable; placing comments only where needed and adding descriptive variable names
+- I put effort into trying to make the code clean, organized, and readable; placing comments where needed and adding descriptive variable names

 ## Planned improvements
 	-this was a draft and my first time trying to make a large project.
 I was a learning process.
 I plan to rewrite the site in the future as site for myself to post pictures from where I have visited and to serve as a further learning tool
 	-The UI will have major improvements, site might only be a place fro me to showcase photos to friends.

 ## Other notes